top of page

 He replied, "Nothing!
 However, let me tell you what I have lost: Anger, Anxiety, Depression, Insecurity, Fear of old age and Death".

-Just ten minutes spent focusing on our breathing and clearing our minds can change our perspective, bring us clarity, peace of mind and balance to our lives.
+Just ten minutes spent focusing on your breathing and clearing your mind can change your perspective, bring clarity, peace of mind and balance to your life, making it an essential part of your daily Self-Care routine.

 Regular meditation can strengthen your connection to your Spirit Team and to your Higher Self.
 You will find it easier to follow your intuition and recognise messages and signs in your daily life.